Cate Blanchett Says It’s Painful & Complicated To Talk About Woody Allen

 "I feel that these things need to go into court, so if these abuses have happened, the person is prosecuted and so someone who is not in the shiny industry that I am can use that legal precedent to protect themselves," she explained to Amanpour.
 "Always, in my industry or any other industry, they’re preyed upon because they’re vulnerable."

-The Time's Up legal defence fund, which Blanchett is a supporter of, will help financially underprivileged people battle harassment in court.
+The Time's Up legal defense fund, which Blanchett is a supporter of, will help financially underprivileged people battle harassment in court.

 In a 2014 open letter in the New York Times, Farrow called out Blanchett, as well as other stars who worked with the Annie Hall director.
 Farrow stated in the letter: